endcycles/swarmstation-open-source/README.md

 - Powered by [Claude AI](https://claude.ai) for autonomous development
 - Integrates with [GitHub CLI](https://cli.github.com) for repository management

-## 📊 Status

-SwarmStation is actively maintained and under continuous development.
-Check our [releases page](https://github.com/yourusername/swarmstation/releases) for the latest updates.

 ---

 <p align="center">
-  Made with ❤️ by the SwarmStation team
+  Made with ❤️ by the Swarm Station team
 </p>